-Objective: Maintain staff capacity to support all programmatic areas including BIL administration and implementation.
+Objective: Maintain staff capacity to support all programmatic areas including IIJA administration and implementation.

-Description: The increase in programmatic activity will require additional staff to administer and implement projects.
-Staff will support the administration of BIL funding, reporting, and grant/contract management.
+Description: The increase in programmatic activity requires additional staff time to administer and implement projects.
+Staff will support the administration of IIJA funding, reporting, and grant/contract management.
 Additionally, staff will support restoration, monitoring, and education/outreach needs.
 This task includes increasing associated technology needs such as equipment and software to perform programmatic tasks.
 This task also includes professional development for training opportunities for staff.
+Continue strategy planning and management of IIJA projects.
+Develop and implement reporting metrics and performance tracking methods for IIJA projects and CCMP actions.